 At seven o’clock in the evening on August 18, 1996, an Argentinian priest was offering Holy Mass at a Catholic church in Buenos Aires.
-As he finished distributing Holy Communion, a woman approached to tell him she had found a discarded Sacred Host at the back of the church.
+As he finished distributing Holy Communion, a woman approached the altar and told him she had found a discarded Sacred Host at the back of the church.
 When he arrived at the spot indicated, the priest saw the defiled Sacred Host.
 Since he was unable to consume it, he put it in a container of water and placed it in the tabernacle.
-Eight days later upon opening the tabernacle, he saw to his amazement that the Host had turned into a bloody substance.
+Upon opening the tabernacle eight days later, he saw to his amazement that the Host had turned into a bloody substance.

 The priest informed his archbishop, Cardinal Jorge Bergoglio (now Pope Francis), who ordered that the Host be photographed.
 The photos were taken on September 6 and clearly show that the Host, which had become a fragment of bloodied flesh, had grown significantly in size.
 For several years the Host remained in the tabernacle, and the whole affair was kept a strict secret.
 When it was discovered three years later that the Host had suffered no visible decomposition, Cardinal Bergoglio decided to have it scientifically analyzed.
 A portion of the Host was taken to New York, in October of 1999, for a scientific analysis.
 The forensic team of scientists were unaware of the origins of the sample.

 The analyzed material is a fragment of the heart muscle found in the wall of the left ventricle, close to the valves… The heart muscle is in an inflammatory condition and contains a large number of white blood cells.
 This indicates that the heart was alive at the time the sample was taken….
 What is more, these white blood cells had penetrated the tissue, which further indicates that the heart had been under severe stress, as if the owner had been beaten severely about the chest(Spitzer 2)